CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/simulation_compilation.rst

 A :class:`mcdc.Simulation` owns the roots of one model and turns that connected object graph into a deterministic, simulation-local snapshot.

 This first compilation stage is entirely a Python operation.
-It establishes the model that later runtime preparation will pack for Python, Numba-CPU, or Numba-GPU execution.
+It discovers the model, finalizes object-local and model-wide state, and establishes the snapshot that runtime preparation will pack for Python, Numba-CPU, or Numba-GPU execution.

 Why a Simulation Context Is Needed
 ----------------------------------